0x5abe/RatataR/README.md

-# RataTAR
+# RatataR

-RataTAR is a custom launcher for the PC version of Ratatouille.
+RatataR is a custom launcher for the PC version of Ratatouille.
 It currently supports overlay.exe for the USA version of Ratatouille.

-RataTAR is a fork based on the currently inactive [taR](https://github.com/SabeMP/taR).
+RatataR is a fork based on the currently inactive [taR](https://github.com/SabeMP/taR).

 ## List of features
 - Custom resolution